routine88/VS-CLONE/docs/PROTOTYPE.md

 ## Steam Cloud Simulation

-A lightweight Steam Cloud façade is available to sync encrypted saves between machines while the Unity client is under construction.
+A lightweight Steam Cloud façade is available to sync encrypted saves between machines while the in-house runtime is under construction.
 Upload your local save into a named slot:

 ```bash